buildingadapt/WA/README.md

 ## Contact

-Please contact [@Fred G](https://gbuilding.github.io/fred) at Fredcgao@gmail.com for support or if you have any feedback.
+Please contact [@Fred G](https://gbuilding.github.io/fred) for support or if you have any feedback.

-Last update: 22nd Nov 2025
+Last update: 22/11/2025